“By any means necessary.”

 In 1963, Malcolm X became deeply disillusioned when he learned that his hero and mentor had violated many of his own teachings, most flagrantly by carrying on many extramarital affairs; Muhammad had, in fact, fathered several children out of wedlock.
 Malcolm was deeply hurt by Muhammad’s actions, because he had previously considered him a living prophet.
 Malcolm also felt guilty about the masses he had led to join the NOI, which he now felt was a fraudulent organization built on too many lies to ignore.

 Shortly after his shocking discovery, Malcolm received criticism for a comment he made regarding the assassination of President John F. Kennedy. “[Kennedy] never foresaw that the chickens would come home to roost so soon,” said Malcolm.
 After the statement, Elijah Muhammad “silenced” Malcolm for 90 days.
-Malcolm, however, suspected he was silenced for another reason.
-In March 1964, Malcolm terminated his relationship with the NOI.
-Unable to look past Muhammad’s deception, Malcolm decided to found his own religious organization, the Muslim Mosque, Inc.
+Malcolm X, however, suspected he was silenced for another reason.
+In March 1964, Malcolm X terminated his relationship with the NOI.
+Unable to look past Muhammad’s deception, he decided to found his own religious organization, the Muslim Mosque, Inc.

-That same year, Malcolm went on a pilgrimage to Mecca, which proved to be life altering for him.
-For the first time, Malcolm shared his thoughts and beliefs with different cultures and found the response to be overwhelmingly positive.
-When he returned, Malcolm said he had met “blonde-haired, blued-eyed men I could call my brothers.”
-He returned to the United States with a new outlook on integration and a new hope for the future.
-This time when Malcolm spoke, instead of just preaching to African-Americans, he had a message for all races.
+That same year, he went on a pilgrimage to Mecca, which proved to be life altering for him.
+For the first time, Malcolm X shared his thoughts and beliefs with different cultures and found the response to be overwhelmingly positive.
+When he returned to the United States, Malcolm X said he had met “blonde-haired, blued-eyed men I could call my brothers,” which gave him new outlook on integration and a new hope for the future.
+This time when Malcolm X spoke, instead of just preaching to African-Americans, he had a message for all races.

-After Malcolm resigned his position in the Nation of Islam and renounced Elijah Muhammad, relations between the two had become increasingly volatile.
-FBI informants working undercover in the NOI warned officials that Malcolm had been marked for assassination–one undercover officer had even been ordered to help plant a bomb in Malcolm’s car.
+After resigning from his position in the Nation of Islam and renouncing Elijah Muhammad, relations between the two had become increasingly volatile.
+FBI informants working undercover in the NOI warned officials that Malcolm X had been marked for assassination–one undercover officer had even been ordered to help plant a bomb in his car.

-After repeated attempts on his life, Malcolm rarely traveled anywhere without bodyguards.
-On February 14, 1965 the home where Malcolm, Betty, and their four daughters lived in East Elmhurst, New York was firebombed.
+After repeated attempts on his life, Malcolm X rarely traveled anywhere without bodyguards.
+On February 14, 1965 the home where he, Betty, and their four daughters lived in East Elmhurst, New York was firebombed.
 Luckily, the family escaped physical injury.

-One week later, however, Malcolm’s enemies were successful in their ruthless attempt.
-At a speaking engagement in the Manhattan’s Audubon Ballroom on February 21, 1965, three gunmen rushed Malcolm onstage.
+One week later, however, his enemies were successful in their ruthless attempt.
+At a speaking engagement in the Manhattan’s Audubon Ballroom on February 21, 1965, three gunmen rushed him onstage.
 They shot him 15 times at close range.
 The 39-year-old was pronounced dead on arrival at New York’s Columbia Presbyterian Hospital.
-Malcolm’s assassins, Talmadge Hayer, Norman 3X Butler, and Thomas 15X Johnson, were convicted of first-degree murder in March 1966.
+Malcolm X’s assassins, Talmadge Hayer, Norman 3X Butler, and Thomas 15X Johnson, were convicted of first-degree murder in March 1966.
 The three men were all members of the Nation of Islam.

-Fifteen hundred people attended Malcolm’s funeral in Harlem on February 27, 1965 at the Faith Temple Church of God in Christ (now Child’s Memorial Temple Church of God in Christ).
-After the ceremony, friends took the shovels away from the waiting gravediggers and buried Malcolm themselves.
+Fifteen hundred people attended his funeral in Harlem on February 27, 1965 at the Faith Temple Church of God in Christ (now Child’s Memorial Temple Church of God in Christ).
+After the ceremony, friends took the shovels away from the waiting gravediggers and buried him themselves.

 Later that year, Betty gave birth to their twin daughters.